Rudi Tröger: Art, work and style

 "Landscape, portrait, and still life are the subjects that Rudi Tröger is working on since the early 1960s.
 Classical themes that still determine his work today," art historian Michael Semff sums up Tröger's oeuvre.
 On plus the artist is also well known for his studies of bathers.
 The transitions between the individual genres are fluid.
 Still lifes in his works are partly depicted in front of landscapes, garden paintings show an open transition to wide landscapes.
 His painting style is described as both representational and expressive, both realistic and abstract.
 In this respect, it is difficult to assign Tröger to a particular art movement.
-The art historian Bärbel Schäfer describes Tröger as a border crosser between the worlds: His art conjures up poetry and melancholy, depicts beauty and broken illusions, expresses harmony, loneliness and the lost of man, his exposure to the world.
+The art historian Bärbel Schäfer describes Tröger as a border crosser between the worlds: His art conjures up poetry and melancholy, depicts beauty and broken illusions, expresses harmony, loneliness and the loss of man, his exposure to the world.

 Pictorial themes such as still lifes, landscapes and bathing figures by the French painter Paul Cézanne influenced his artistic work, as did the works of Adolf Hölzel and Oskar Coester.
 Although Tröger perceived the Informalism that unfolded in the 1950s, he continued on his own path as an artist.
 Between 1965 and 1968, Tröger produced also a notable printmaking work alongside his paintings.

 Tröger favours the withdrawn work as an artist and intensive examination of the painting process but shuns the great stage of the art world.
 Thus, for him, the process of creating is fundamentally more important than the result.
 His creative process is characterized by repeated revisions and interruptions.
 Tröger is not only interested in figuration in itself, but in the metamorphosis of visual experience into a pictorial idea.